Free • No signup Visualize Deck · Free

 Do I need to mark where I want the deck before describing the design?

 No!
 Just describe the deck: 'add a composite deck extending from the back door.'
 The AI understands your backyard layout and places the deck appropriately.
-Only use markers if the deck appears in the wrong location.

 Can I compare different deck materials on the same backyard photo?